 Section 2.
 Leave of Absence Due to Illness or Injury.
-An employee who is unable to work due to illness, injury, or other disability for a period in excess of 14 days must request a leave of absence in writing before the end of 14 days.
+An employee who is unable to work due to illness, injury, or other disability for a period in excess of 14 days must request a leave of absence in writing before the end of 14 days (or, if the employee's. disability prevents the employee from making the request within 14 days, as soon as reasonably possible).
 In no event shall the leave for illness or injury extend for more than 1 year from the day the employee last worked, or, if less, for a period of time equal to the employee's seniority at the beginning of the leave, unless an extension is granted in the sole discretion of the City Manager, based on a medical opinion that the employee's return to work is imminent.
-Female- employees will be granted a leave of absence for disabilities due to pregnancy on the same basis as leaves are granted for other disabilities.
+Female employees will be granted a leave of absence for disabilities due to pregnancy on the same basis as leaves are granted for other disabilities.
 When an employee knows in advance that an absence or disability will occur, such as for surgery or due to pregnancy, the employee shall give the City notice of such expected disability as far in advance as practicable.
-Leave of absence due to illness or injury will be paid to the extent of available sick leave except that if the illness or injury is the result of the employee's outside employment, no donated sick leave will be permitted to be used.
+Leave of absence due to illness or injury will be paid to the extent of available sick leave except that if the illness or injury is the result of the employee's outside employment, no donated sick leave will be permitted to beused.

 Section 3.
 Jury Leave.
 An employee required to serve on a jury by a court empowered by law to require such service shall be excused from duty for the time required for such service, and shall be paid the difference between jury pay and the employee's regular pay.
-Employees must present proof of the amount of jury pay received and must promptly report for duty when released from jury service, unless reporting for duty is excused by the Chief to the following shift.
+Employees must present proof of the amount of jury pay received and must promptly report for duty when released from jury service, unless reporting to duty is excused by the Chief to the following shift.

 Section 4.
 Military Leave.
-Employees who enter the military service of the United States will be afforded all applicable rights bylaw.
+Employees who enter the military service of the United States will be afforded all applicable rights by law.